sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 * Automated script-based execution in a development or production environment, e.g. regression testing
 * Cloud-based CI (Continuous Integration) build and test, every time code is pushed to GitHub or a Pull Request is submitted to the upstream repository.

-See the diagram below.
+See the [Diagram](#build-workflow-diagram) below.
 You can read the [dockerfiles](dockerfiles) and all `Makefiles` in various directories to get a deeper understanding of the build process.
+You generally use the targets from the main [Makefile](Makefile) and not any subordinate ones.
 ## TODO
 * Document specific task workflows and required build steps and dependencies, e.g.:
   * P4 code development